39 DIY Retail Display Ideas (from Clothing Racks to Signage)

 Motorcycle Helmet Window Display

-This wall mounted clothing rack features pipe that was painted black while the fittings were left in their original, silver finish to create a unique look for this showroom.
+This wall-mounted clothing rack features pipe that was painted black while the fittings were left in their original, silver finish to create a unique look for this showroom.
 Todd built this clothing rack because he wanted something unique, stylish, and modern.
 "The design of the rack had to fall in line with our design philosophy which is consistency and purpose" said Todd.
-Read more about the project here.
+Read more about the men's clothing rack project here.

 This unique design makes use of the Rail Support fitting to support the shelves and create a "floating" appearance.
 It also features a "winding" design to hang the store's jeans by making use of the Hook fitting.